 “Given the large number of processes that are nonlinearly sensitive to climate, improving our understanding of current and future high-frequency variability should be a high-priority area of research,” the scholars conclude.

-Tags: global warming, Africa, Asia
+Keywords: global warming, Africa, Asia